 Off to my own panel now but will keep my eye out for more to report on tomorrow, including the anti-Manchester protest.

 Thanks for checking in Claude, and we’ll look forward to tomorrow’s report.
 Remember everyone–keep smiling!

-9 Responses to “Historiann EXCLUSIVE: Classy Claude at the AHA in San Diego”
+10 thoughts on “Historiann EXCLUSIVE: Classy Claude at the AHA in San Diego”